-Summer Institute is a three-day professional learning event for AVID schools, held annually in the last week of November in Melbourne.
+Summer Institute is a three-day professional learning event for AVID schools, held annually in late November or early December in Melbourne.
 Summer Institute is where AVID educators experience the latest in AVID methodologies and strategies to successfully implement AVID in their context.
 Participants attend one Strand for the three days, which provides an immersive learning experience; and take part in dedicated Site Team time where they meet with colleagues from their school to plan for the following year’s AVID implementation.
 Participants are also given opportunities to participate in other workshops at the end of days two and three.

 AVID Australia’s inaugural National Conference took place over two days in December 2020.
 Workshops and keynote speakers celebrated excellent classroom practice, inspired and acknowledged teachers and showcased student voice.
 At the heart of National Conference was a suite of teacher-led workshops, developed and delivered by experienced AVID practitioners from across Australia and the United States.
 These workshops coached participants in the effective use of AVID teaching strategies, explored school AVID implementation journeys, and strengthened collaboration within the AVID community.